 Supportive services for an FSET participant must be tracked on the Track Supportive Services page in the CARES Worker Web (CWW) FSET Tool.
-This screen is used to list all instances of support services being requested, provided, or referred to a participant, along with the cost of each FSET-provided supportive service.
+This page is used to list all instances of support services being requested, provided, or referred to a participant, along with the cost of each FSET-provided supportive service.
+Supportive services provided by the FSET agency, but funded by an outside source, must be tracked on this page with a zero dollar amount entered for the cost.
+When referrals are made to an outside agency that provide a supportive service, that supportive service does not need to be tracked on the Track Supportive Services page.